facelessuser/BracketHighlighter/docs/customize.md

 ```

 ## Configuring Highlight Style

-Each bracket definition (described in `Configuring Scope Brackets` and `Configuring Brackets`) has a `style` setting that you can assign a specific style to.
+Each bracket definition (described in *Configuring Scope Brackets* and *Configuring Brackets*) has a `style` setting that you can assign a specific style to.
 The name of the style corresponds to a style definition.
 Style definitions are defined under `bracket_styles` in `bh_core.sublime-settings`.

 There are two special style definitions whose names are reserved: `default` and `unmatched`, but you can configure them.
 All other custom style definitions follow the same pattern.
-You can look at `curly` below and compare to the special style definitions; the format is the same.
-All custom styles follow this pattern.
+All styles, even the *special* styles, follow the same format.
 See description below:

 ```javascript
         // "default" style defines attributes that